iatorm/grime/tutorial.md

 A much simpler approach is to match a rectangle of `a`s and `b`s that contains no adjacent characters:

     [ab]+/+&(\a\a|\a/\a|\b\b|\b/\b)#!

+As another example, if `P` is an arbitrary expression, then `P&e#` matches any rectangle that touches an edge of the input and is a match of `P`.

 ## Size Constraints